angry-tony/A-collection-of-OSS-tools/README.md

 ## File Sync and Sharing
 * [BitTorrent Sync (btsync)](https://www.btsync.com/en/) - Sync on the local network or over the internet -- closed source
+* [ownCloud](http://owncloud.org/) - The most popular file sync and share program
-* [Syncthing](http://syncthing.net/) - Uses an ID rather than an IP address, share your ID with friends and go
+* [Pulse](https://ind.ie/pulse/) - Uses an ID rather than an IP address, share your ID with friends and go.
+Formerly Syncthing
 * [Pydio](https://pyd.io/) - Formerly AjaXplorer, AGPL license
-* [ownCloud](http://owncloud.org/) - The most popular file sync and share program
 * [Seafile](http://seafile.com/en/home/) - Also offers a paid professional edition with more features
 * [SparkleShare](http://sparkleshare.org/) - Uses git under the hood
 * [Syncany](https://www.syncany.org/) - Supports tons of different protocols for the transfer